 The two disciplines, human rights and international criminal law, are obviously associated in many ways besides their common ancestry, something which was certainly more than a mere coincidence.
 A simplistic attempt at distinguishing them might focus on the fact that international human rights law is addressed to the obligations of a State towards those subject to its jurisdiction whereas international criminal law targets individual perpetrators.
 Yet while human rights treaties are confined to the obligations of States, human rights law speaks to corporations and individuals as well.
 Article 29(1) of the Universal Declaration recalls that ‘[e]veryone has duties to the community in which alone the free and full development of his personality is possible’, underscoring the observation that the duty-bearers of human rights are not States alone.
 As for international crimes, they are ‘committed by men, not by abstract entities, and only by punishing individuals who commit such crimes can the provisions of international law be enforced’, as the Nuremberg judgment famously declared.
 Not that the State is entirely absent, because it is inconceivable that genocide could take place without its involvement.
 The Elements of Crimes of the International Criminal Court state that genocide must be committed ‘in the context of a manifest pattern of similar conduct directed against that group or was conduct that could itself effect such destruction’, implying if not explicitly requiring that criminal conduct be pursuant to a plan or policy of a State.
 In other words, although international human rights law seems directed mainly at the State, whereas international criminal law looks to the individual perpetrator, human rights law also applies to individuals and international criminal law requires some role for the State.

-Because they were both adopted in the framework of the UN law-making process and couched under the normative umbrella of the Charter of the United Nations, a comfortable relationship between the Universal Declaration and the Genocide Convention may be presumed.
+Because they were both generated within the framework of the UN law-making process and couched under the normative umbrella of the Charter of the United Nations, a comfortable relationship between the Universal Declaration and the Genocide Convention may be presumed.
 They were adopted by the same legislator, of identical composition, within hours of each other, and with essentially the same unanimity.
 No similar remark can be made of another cognate, international humanitarian law, whose place within the United Nations system was actually disputed by members of the International Law Commission at its first sessions.

 Several international treaties might be described as belonging both to human rights and international criminal law.
-The preambles of a number of major United Nations conventions that arguably belong under the rubric of international criminal law, because they impose obligations to prosecute with respect to apartheid, torture and enforced disappearances, all reference the relevant provisions of the Universal Declaration in their preambles.
+A number of major United Nations conventions that arguably belong under the rubric of international criminal law, because they impose obligations to prosecute with respect to apartheid, torture and enforced disappearances, all reference the relevant provisions of the Universal Declaration in their preambles.
 The Rome Statute of the International Criminal Court, on the other hand, rather studiously avoids too close an association with international human rights law.
 Its preamble cites the Charter of the United Nations but not the Universal Declaration of Human Rights.

 I. Impunity and the obligation to prosecute